-By default, the Collect Uptime Agent data check box is clear.
-For this exercise, clear the Collect WMI Agentless data check box as well.
-This means the metrics Uptime Infrastructure Monitor retrieves for each monitored VM is what the vCenter Server itself collects and provides to Uptime Infrastructure Monitor.
-For these "basic VMs," their metrics are a subset of what can be collected from the guest operating system using the Uptime Infrastructure Monitor Agent or using WMI.
-For simplicity in this guide, we work with a "basic" vCenter Server inventory.
+By default, the Collect up.time Agent data and Collect WMI Agentless data check boxes are clear.
+This means the metrics up.time retrieves for each monitored VM is what the vCenter Server itself collects and provides to up.time.
+For these "basic VMs", their metrics are a subset of what can be collected from the guest operating system using the up.time agent or using WMI.
+For simplicity in this guide, we will work with a "basic" vCenter Server inventory.
 You can learn more about agent- and WMI-based data collection in the next module, where you are adding physical servers.

-5. Click Save.
-Uptime Infrastructure Monitor searches for your vCenter Server and import its inventory of ESX hosts and VMs as Uptime Infrastructure Monitor Elements.
+5. Click Save. up.time will search for your vCenter Server and import its inventory of ESX hosts and VMs as up.time Elements.
 This can take a minute or more, depending on how large your vCenter inventory is.